Brewood Medical Practice

 Recognising these problems, the practice began looking for a new site that would be large enough to accommodate the schedule of accommodation and be conveniently located for the local community.

-A varied palette of materials has been chosen for their robustness, authenticity, sustainability, buildability and low maintenance to ensure a high quality building consistent with it’s setting.
+A varied palette of materials has been chosen for their robustness, authenticity, sustainability, buildability and low maintenance to ensure a high quality building consistent with its setting.
 Care has been taken to choose forms and materials that reflect the local vernacular red brick, white render and timber clad walls, and slate pitched roofs.
-The proposed design maintains an appropriate balance between the scale and appearance of the local vernacular and the requirements for a high quality, attractive building that has a contemporary edge and is clearly of it’s time in accord with the Brewood Conservation Area Management Plan and English Heritage guidance.
+We have delivered a high quality, attractive building with a contemporary edge in compliance with the Brewood Conservation Area Management Plan and English Heritage guidance.